lensiorerey/eikasia/Predictable_Revenue_Framework.md

 The separation of roles is crucial.
 Prospectors (SDRs) handle Suspects and Prospects, filtering out the noise.
 They only hand off **Qualified Leads** to the Closers (Account Executives).
-This specialization ensures that Account Executives spend 100% of their time selling to companies that actually have the budget and need to deploy the solutio
+This specialization ensures that Account Executives spend 100% of their time selling to companies that actually have the budget and need to deploy the solution.